GDformer: Going Beyond Subsequence Isolation for Multivariate Time Series Anomaly Detection: Abstract

 \section{Abstract}

-Unsupervised anomaly detection of multivariate time series is a challenging task, given the requirements of deriving a compact detection criterion without accessing the anomaly points.
-The existing methods are mainly based on reconstruction error or association divergence, which are both confined to \textit{isolated subsequences} with limited horizons, hardly promising the unified series-level criterion.
+Multivariate Time Series (MTS) anomaly detection is crucial for maintaining the reliability of real-world systems, which can identify malfunctions from operational data and mitigate the potential financial losses.
+Given the scarcity of anomalies and difficulty in labeling MTS data, the MTS anomaly detection task is usually framed as an unsupervised learning problem to derive a compact and distinguished detection criterion without accessing the anomaly points.
+The existing deep learning methods are all confined to \textit{isolated subsequences} with limited and subsequence-contained horizons, hardly deriving anomaly scores with series-level knowledge and promising the unified detection criterion.
 In this paper, we propose the \textbf{G}lobal \textbf{D}ictionary-enhanced Trans\textbf{former} ($\mathtt{GDformer}$) with a renovated dictionary-based cross attention mechanism to cultivate the global representations shared by all normal points in the entire series.
 Accordingly, the cross-attention maps reflect the correlation weights between the point and global representations, which naturally leads to the representation-wise \textit{similarity}-based detection criterion.
-To foster more compact detection boundary, prototypes are introduced to capture the distribution of normal point-global correlation weights. $\mathtt{GDformer}$ consistently achieves state-of-the-art unsupervised anomaly detection performance on five real-world benchmark datasets.
-Further experiments validate the global dictionary has great transferability among various datasets.
-The code is available at \href{https://github.com/yuppielqx/GDformer}{$\mathtt{GDformer}$}.
+To foster more compact detection boundary, prototypes are introduced to capture the distribution of normal point-global correlation weights.
+Extensive experimental results validate the effectiveness and efficiency of $\mathtt{GDformer}$, compared with state-of-the-art unsupervised anomaly detection methods on six popular benchmark datasets.